What is Inspect Mode?

 Pro-tip: If you find an element you like, but want to scroll through its child elements, hold SHIFT + scroll on your mouse, trackpad, or Nintendo Power Glove(tm).
 This might be useful if, for example, you want to select not one menu item from your nav bar, but the entire nav bar.
 Now you’re scrolling through the DOM like a boss!

-How do I use Inspect Mode to exclude elements from being recorded?
+How do I use Inspect Mode to exclude elements from being captured?

-Account admins can also use Inspect Mode to easily identify text fields and other areas where customers will enter sensitive information, so that those elements will never be recorded by FullStory.
+Account admins can also use Inspect Mode to easily identify text fields and other areas where customers will enter sensitive information, so that those elements will never be captured by FullStory.

-Using the same steps as above, find the element within your page, then click 'Modify recording rules' and save the element's CSS selector as an exclusion
+Using the same steps as above, find the element within your page, then click 'Create data capture rule' and save the element's CSS selector as an exclusion.

-Warning: this means you will no longer be capturing that field in any of your recordings.
+Warning: this means you will no longer be capturing that field in any of your sessions.
 Be sure to read more about that here.